heathmann/randomdivers/README.md

 # Technical Notes

 Please note that your armoury and any saved runs you have are cached with your browser locally.
-This means that you will not be able access saved runs across different devices, and you will have to reconfigure your armoury on each device you wish to use this application on.
+This means that you will not be able access saved runs across different devices and browsers, and you will have to reconfigure your armoury on each device and browser you wish to use this application on.
 Additionally, if you clear your browser cache, your armoury and all saved runs will be lost.
 If you have your browser set to clear the cache on program exit, please set this page's URL as an exception in order to save your settings and runs properly.

 I intend to do my best to maintain this and add new items as soon as I can.
 But understand that I am doing this for fun and do not get paid for this so please be patient.
 If you have any suggestions for improvements, fixes, new features, or just have bugs/issues to report